About Us

 Lee Anne is a Board Certified Behaviour Analyst and has been working with children and youth with complex special needs since 2002.

 More specifically her experience includes supporting children and youth with physical disabilities, children who are medically fragile, children with a profound intellectual disability, and children with significant communication delays who require the use of augmentative and alternative communication.
 In addition, she has extensive experience supporting families with a variety of needs in the public sector.
 Finally, she has over 10 years’ experience using the mediator model and Behaviour Skills Training (BST) in family homes and schools to support parents, caregivers, and educators in reducing challenging behaviours and teaching socially significant skills.
-Lee Anne is the clinical lead for the Entry to School Program where she is responsible for the supervision and oversight of the classroom-based programming as well as the design of individualized transition supports for the children in the program.
-In her role as Clinical Supervisor in our focused and comprehensive programs, Lee Anne is responsible for the daily operations of our Cataraqui Woods Drive site including training and supervising the behaviour therapists and senior therapists.
+Lee Anne is the clinical lead for the Entry to School Program in Kingston where she is responsible for the supervision and oversight of the classroom-based programming as well as the design of individualized transition supports for the children in the program.
+In her role as Clinical Supervisor in our focused and comprehensive programs, Lee Anne is responsible for the daily operations of our Cataraqui Woods Drive site including training and supervising the supervised behavioural clinicians and supervised senior behavioural clinicians.
 Lee Anne designs and oversees the intervention plans, monitors the progress of the children, and collaborates for families, caregivers, and other service providers.
 Lee Anne specializes in a verbal behaviour (VB) approach to language and basic learning skills, programming for activities of daily living, as well as strategies for establishing and maintaining collaborative relationships with caregivers and community partners.

 Michelle Holloway